intermine/im-docs/docs/data-model/model.rst

 This isn't used anywhere (yet) but will be used in the future when we start generating RDF.

-See for :doc:`How to add ontology terms to your model </data-model/model-ontologies>` for details.
+See for :docs:`How to add ontology terms to your model </data-model/model-ontologies>` for details.

 A short example
 -----------------------